ahhossain/ppr/README.md

 There are two main parts of this project:

 1) ppr_csv_to_db.py : This downlaods the PPR-ALL.zip file, converts to a pandas dataframe and then satnitizes and restructures it to create ppr/ppr.db
-2) A django project that expose the data via a web app using Django ORM and Materialize UI framework.
+2) A django project that exposes the data via a web app using Django ORM and Materialize CSS Library.

-Listings can be fitlered by Address, County, Min and Max Prices, Date of Sale
+Listings can be filtered by Address, County, Min and Max Prices, Date of Sale

 Features to add:
 Sort via column